biorack/metatlas/docs/Targeted_Analysis.md

    ```

-   Where NERSC_USERID should be replaced with your NERSC username.
 1. If prompted, enter your NERSC password and multi-factor authentication code.
 1. In the output, look for the message 'If your browser doesn't open
    automatically go to the following link:' and copy the URL directly after